 How do you inspire call center reps to care deeply about customers?

-How do you find time to coach and develop when the queue’s backed up?
+What’s the secret to finding time to coach when the queue’s backed up?

 How do you build better leadership in a young front-line team?

-How do we leverage technology to communicate more effectively?
+How are you leveraging technology to communicate more effectively?